cloudposse/terraform-aws-components/deprecated/eks/echo-server/README.md

 This component installs the [Ealenn/Echo-Server](https://github.com/Ealenn/Echo-Server) to EKS clusters.
 The echo server is a server that sends it back to the client a JSON representation of all the data the server received, which is a combination of information sent by the client and information sent by the web server infrastructure.
-For further details, please consult the [Echo-Server documentation](https://ealenn.github.io/Echo-Server/).
+For further details, please see [Echo-Server documentation](https://ealenn.github.io/Echo-Server/).

 ## Prerequisites

 Echo server is intended to provide end-to-end testing of everything needed to deploy an application or service with a public HTTPS endpoint.
-It uses defaults where possible, such as using the default IngressClass, in order to verify that the defaults are sufficient for a typical application.

-In order to minimize the impact of the echo server on the rest of the cluster, it does not set any configuration that would affect other ingresses, such as WAF rules, logging, or redirecting HTTP to HTTPS.
-Those settings should be configured in the IngressClass where possible.

 Therefore, it requires several other components.

 At the moment, it supports 2 configurations:

 1. ALB with ACM Certificate
   - AWS Load Balancer Controller (ALB) version 2.2.0 or later, with ACM certificate auto-discovery enabled
-  - A default IngressClass, which can be provisioned by the `alb-controller` component as part of deploying the controller, or can be provisioned separately, for example by the `alb-controller-ingress-class` component.
   - Pre-provisioned ACM TLS certificate covering the provisioned host name (typically a wildcard certificate covering all hosts in the domain)
 2. Nginx with Cert Manager Certificate
   - Nginx (via `kubernetes/ingress-nginx` controller).
 We recommend `ingress-nginx` v1.1.0 or later, but `echo-server`